 The absence of this function before led to highly dissatisfied customers, unhappy development partners, a perplexed central government and the general perception of a highly corrupt entity.

-The new administration started by laying a foundation of trust based on a “zero tolerance to corruption” organizational culture, quickly followed with systems and measures to pave way for dual engagement with its consumers.
+The new administration started by laying a foundation of trust based on a “zero tolerance to corruption” organizational culture, quickly followed with systems and measures to pave way for dual engagement with its consumers and continually communicated to all stakeholders.

 KCCA’s publicist Peter Kauju has for instance done a good job at countering all negative publicity that crops up about the authority, even if it means clashing with the Lord Mayor Elias Lukwago when it comes to evicting vendors from streets.